savonet/liquidsoap/README.md

 ### Notes

 * Development branch `2.2.x` is currently under development and can break at any time.
 We do, however, encourage early testing and feedback~!
-* Development branch `2.0.x` is at the end of its development cycle and will ony be updated on a best effort basis or in case or a major issue.
+* Development branch `2.0.x` is at the end of its development cycle and will ony be updated on a best effort basis or in case of a major issue.

 ### Versions